konnyoung/kennyy/README.md

   - `guild_languages` — one document per guild storing language preference.
   - `bot_presence` — single document storing status/activity payload.
   - `logs_collection` — global log configuration (enabled/disabled state).
-- The bot validates the URI at startup with a `ping` and falls back to Portuguese messages if the connection fails.
+- The bot validates the  at startup with a `ping` and falls back to default messages if the connection fails.
 - All guild-specific settings (language) and global settings (presence, logs) are persisted in MongoDB.

 ## Lavalink Failover